-Note: To get more detail about Elementor, check our indepth Elementor Review here.
+Note: To get more details about Elementor, check our in-depth Elementor Review.

 Elementor is utilized in a separate interface from the usual WordPress one.
 You can still access it from within your site, so there’s nothing extra to worry about besides the Elementor plugin.
 But if you purchase the Elementor Cloud Website plan then you can manage your WordPress website from the My Elementor dashboard.
 The Elementor Cloud Website is best for those who don’t want to deal with the hassle of finding a hosting and installing WordPress on their website manually.

 Elementor comes with a slew of widgets that let you add a variety of functionality to your site.
 Elementor’s design capabilities are maybe its most powerful feature.
 You can establish global rules for color and typeface settings, as well as custom placements and padding margins.
 Elementor allows you to develop a wide range of websites, including portfolios, eCommerce sites, landing pages, event listings, blogs, and pretty much anything else you can imagine.